 Program offering is subject to internal approval, minimum enrollment, and ongoing evaluation of local conditions, including enhanced health and safety reviews.

 All students earn a total of 6 credit hours by taking the required spring and summer courses; the courses offered meet requirements for the Spanish major and minor.
-Students can earn an additional 2 credit hours by taking the optional summer course Ecological Places on the Camino (students registering for the optional course will incur an additional tuition fee at the standard summer tuition rate for the two credit hours.)

 Required linear quad Spring Semester Course: